The Viral Fever: Sandeep Bhaiya (2023)

-Sandeep Bhaiya is a 5-episode spinoff series that follows the character Sandeep Singh Ohlan from Aspirants.
-It features Sunny Hinduja as the title character.
-It premiered on Youtube on 30 June 2023, and the final episode aired on 14 July 2023.
+Sandeep Bhaiya is a 5-episode spinoff series that follows the character of Sandeep Singh Ohlan from Aspirants.
+It features Sunny Hinduja as the titlular character.
+It premiered on YouTube on 30 June 2023, and the final episode aired on 14 July 2023.

-Half CA (2023)
+Half CA (2023-present)

 The series revolves around the challenges and experiences faced by Chartered Accountancy students in India.
-It sheds light on the struggles, aspirations, and intricate lives of these students, as they navigate through the demanding journey of becoming a Chartered Accountant.It mainly focus on the lives of Neeraj and Archie and the challenges faced by them as CA students.
+It sheds light on the struggles, aspirations, and intricate lives of these students, as they navigate through the demanding journey of becoming a Chartered Accountant.
+It mainly focus on the lives of Neeraj and Archie and the challenges faced by them as CA students.
 It premiered on Amazon miniTV on 25 July 2023.

-Very Parivarik (2024)
+Very Parivarik (2024-2025)

 The show revolves around a couple that shifts to the fast-paced city of Mumbai and deals with the complexities of living with their parents after they move in with them.
 Because of its ubiquitous themes and relatable scenarios, the TVF show has earned praise from viewers nationwide.

+Space Gen: Chandrayaan (2026)

+It is an Indian web series, that dramatizes the real-life events behind India's lunar exploration program.

+Hello Bachhon (2026)

+Hello Bachhon, a 5-episode biographical web-series directed by Pratish Mehta, featuring Vineet Kumar Singh in the titular role of Alakh Pandey, premiered on March 6, 2026, on Netflix.

+The Vvaan: Force of the Forrest (2026)

+It is an upcoming film directed by Deepak Kumar Mishra, featuring Sidharth Malhotra and Tamannaah Bhatia in lead roles.
+The film is co-produced by Balaji Motion Pictures and 11:11 Productions.